jupl/btc-ember/README.md

 ### Building
 These commands are used to assemble the application, generating the necessary JS/CSS and adding assets.
 * Use `dev` mode to keep readable JS/CSS and include tests under the `test/` folder.
-Ember's developer build is used.
+Ember's debug build is used.
 * Use `prod` mode to minify/uglify JS/CSS and omit tests.
 Ember's production build is used.

 #### `build:[mode]`